- Doctors & Departments

 Spinraza is the brand name for nusinersen, a drug that was approved by the Federal Drug Administration (FDA) on December 23, 2016.
 It is used for the treatment of spinal muscular atrophy (SMA) in pediatric and adult patients.

-Since 2013, Children’s Hospital Colorado’s pediatric neurologist Dr. Julie Parsons and the neuromuscular team have participated in clinical trials using nusinersen.
+Since 2013, Children’s Hospital Colorado’s pediatric neurologist Julie Parsons, MD, and the neuromuscular team have participated in clinical trials using nusinersen.
 Our team helped contribute to its approval by the FDA.

 Our multidisciplinary specialists are experienced in providing comprehensive care to patients with SMA.
 This now includes treatment with Spinraza for those who are eligible and have received insurance approval.